 The double bonds mean the fatty acid can separate, so it does not clog arteries.
 Unsaturated fat also increases the creation of high-density lipoprotein (HDL) or “good” cholesterol.
 HDL can remove “bad” cholesterol from arteries and take it to the liver to be broken down.

 Each of the types of unsaturated fat has various benefits.
 Monounsaturated protects the heart, supports weight loss, and supports insulin sensitivity.
 Polyunsaturated lower “bad” cholesterol.
 Omega 3 reduces triglycerides, slows plaque buildup in arteries, and lowers blood pressure.
-Omega 6 reduces the risk of diabetes, lowers blood pressure, and controls blood sugar.
+Omega 6 reduces risk of diabetes, lowers blood pressure, and controls blood sugar.